vitiral/tmq/README.md

 it is specifically written to be embeddable.
 This adds a few limitations, but still allows for a lot of growth

-This is the python implementation of tmq specifically designed to be run on [micropython](http://micropython.org/) or any other python distribution.
+This is the python implementation of TMQ specifically designed to be run on [micropython](http://micropython.org/) or any other python distribution.
 So when the example above says “embedded” it isn’t kidding!
 This library can be embedded in a microcontroller.